mrmonches/IM289_DetectiveGame/Assets/README.txt

 Creating and Destroying Card connections repeatedly creates multiple instances in the typewriter.
 Some Cards don't have a red connection like they logically should.
 This is a design issue not a coding one.
 Typewriter is not obviously the most important item on the Desk.
-Documents arent labelled in the Filing Cabinet, only when reading them.
+Documents are not labelled in the filing cabinet, only after opening them do their names appear.
+Player can move while a document is open.